bhardwajRahul/starskey/README.md

 ## Features
 - **Levelled partial merge compaction**  Compactions occur on writes, if any disk level reaches it's max size half of the sstables are merged into a new sstable and placed into the next level.
 This algorithm is recursive until last level.
 At last level if full we merge all sstables into a new sstable.
 During merge operations tombstones(deleted keys) are removed.
 - **Simple API** with Put, Get, Delete, Range, FilterKeys, Update (for txns)
 - **Acid transactions** You can group multiple operations into a single atomic transaction.
 If any operation fails the entire transaction is rolled back.
-Only committed transactions roll back.
+Only committed operations within a transaction roll back.
+These transactions would be considered fully serializable.
 - **Configurable options** You can configure many options such as max levels, memtable threshold, bloom filter, logging, compression and more.
 - **WAL with recovery** Starskey uses a write ahead log to ensure durability.
 Memtable is replayed if a flush did not occur prior to shutdown.
 On sorted runs to disk the WAL is truncated.
 - **Key value separation** Keys and values are stored separately for sstables within a klog and vlog respectively.